imRohan/imrohan.github.io/_posts/2015-04-04-chocolate.md

 ---
 ### Another CSS Front-End Framework?

 Over the past few weeks I've been building a small, responsive, front-end framework.
 Chocolate is a lightweight front-end, that is wrapped in a "swiss" (or international) design.
 I built it as an homage to the modernist graphic design movement which rose to popularity in the 1950's.
 This framework was built from the ground up with the twelve-column grid system in mind.

-Everything from the colours, to the typography has been taken into consideration to create, quite possibly, the worlds most pretentious front-end css framework.
+It's been fun creating, quite possibly, the worlds most pretentious front-end css framework.
 (Eat it Tyler Brûlé)

 Here is a [live demo](http://rohanlikhite.com/projects/chocolate/)